chocolatey/choco-wiki/FeaturesAgentService.md

 * Easy - you hand off the media to our team and you get an MSI and Chocolatey package back.
 * Affordable - there is a flat rate fee associated.
 So you pay the same price whether it takes our team 2 hours or 5 days.
 * Turnaround is fast - depending on the queue, you can have something in your hands in less than two weeks.
-* Built by Chocolatey - these MSIs are produced by our team, so you can trust that it's not someone random out there making these.
+* Built by Chocolatey - these MSIs are produced by our team, so you can trust that it's not someone random person out there making these.

 **Cons:**
 * Same Cons as in Option 1.
 Additionally: